arnavlavan/Rhythmic_Structural_Change/README.md

 This project's goal is to calculate the Structural Change (as defined in a paper by Mauch and levy, [Structural change on multiple time scales as a correlate of musical complexity](http://matthiasmauch.net/_pdf/mauch_scm_2011.pdf)) of rhythmic patterns in music.
 At the moment it is based on the RP_extract code.
 Perhaps later on additional audio features, such as chroma and MFCC, would be added as input vectors for the SC calculation.
 This is part of an on-going research, feel free to contact me.
 Adam

+## Changes and remarks:
+1. Original RP_extract repository was converted to python 3 using 2to3.
+Within the audiofile_read.py, parantheses were manually added to all print commands.
+2. The RP_extract original repository uses an old wavio.py version, supplied within the repository, which must be used at the moment (update marked as a todo).

 # RP_extract:
 ## Rhythm Pattern Audio Feature Extractor